Microsoft Office 365 and Hipaa Compliance

 by Farwah Aslam

-If you work in the healthcare industry, there is no doubt that you have heard about HIPAA Compliance thousands of times.
+If you work in the healthcare industry, there is no doubt that you have heard about HIPAA (Health Insurance Portability and Accountability Act) Compliance thousands of times.
 The importance of keeping electronic protected health information confidential is pounded into us on a daily basis and for good reason.
 But what is HIPAA Compliance?
 We all know that it is a Federal Regulation specific to two types of organizations:

-- Business Associates (Any person or entity that performs activities involving the use or disclosure of protected health information on behalf of a covered entity)
+For any person or entity that performs activities involving the use or disclosure of protected health information on behalf of a covered entity.

 Today, both Covered Entities and Business Associates must follow the same, exact requirements when it comes to complying with HIPAA.
 This is in big part to the final HIPAA Omnibus Rule back in 2013.

-You want to be able to meet your compliance requirements your way.
-And you need a wide range of services to choose from to support your digital transformation.
-So you want a HIPAA BAA that enables flexibility and choice.
+You want to be able to meet your compliance requirements your way and you need a wide range of services to choose from to support your digital transformation.
+So you want a HIPAA BAA (Business Associate Agreement) that enables flexibility and choice.
+Communication Square provides you digital flexibility with Microsoft Office 365 and HIPAA Compliance assurance.
+We can provide you with a Business Associate Agreement which would take all the worries off of your shoulder.
+Start exploring our Healthcare Solution to start transforming your business with the digital flexibility of Microsoft Office 365 and HIPAA Compliance.

 Microsoft Office 365 and HIPAA Compliance

-Microsoft Office includes four different way to achieve HIPAA compliance for your organization
+The answer is Yes!
+Microsoft Office 365 is HIPAA Compliant.
+Office 365 includes four different ways to achieve HIPAA compliance for your organization.

 According to HIPAA Omnibus Rule, all cloud storage providers should be HIPAA compliant as Business Associates.
-Under the agreement “Business Associates” is an entity or person that involved with the handling of Protected Health Information (PHI) in any way.
+Under the agreement “Business Associates” is an entity or person that involves with the handling of Protected Health Information (PHI) in any way.
+Microsoft Office 365 provides HIPAA certified cloud storage.
+You can securely record all your sensitive data on Microsoft Cloud.

-Every HIPAA compliance hosting have to make sure that they have encryption capabilities to securely store and transmit the data.
-Microsoft Office 365 offers enterprise-level encryption for its data, including email encryption options through Outlook Online.
+Every HIPAA compliance hosting has to make sure that they have encryption capabilities to securely store and transmit the data.
+Microsoft Office 365 offers enterprise-level encryption for its data utilizing Azure Information Protection, including email encryption options through Outlook Online.
 A user can send an encrypted email (which contains sensitive EPHI) to another user with two access options.
 They can either send an encrypted email which the recipient can access by logging in via their Microsoft account.
 Or by using a one-time passcode to view the encrypted email if the recipient doesn’t have a Microsoft account.

 Mobile Data Wipe:

-Now a days every can be access through mobile and tables so does the EPHI.
-It is necessary to secure mobile device which contain sensitive health information.
-Microsoft Office 365 has built in functionality to wipe data and restrict access to all the remote mobile device.
-So even if someones steals the device of physician, health specialist or they lose it themselves; Office 365 can easily restrict access to sensitive health information .
+Nowadays everything can be accessed through mobile and tablets so does the Electronic Protected Health Information.
+It is necessary to secure mobile device which contains sensitive health information.
+Microsoft Office 365 has built-in functionality to wipe data and restrict access to all the remote mobile device.
+So even if someones steals the device of a physician, health specialist or they lose it themselves; Office 365 can easily restrict access to sensitive health information.

 November 21, 2017